Dhiffusi, Maledives

 - step 1 -Tropical tuna paradise

-Dhiffushi is known for its beautiful white beaches and palm trees, just like the Maldives.
-But on this island, you won't find expensive resorts, golf courses, or honeymooning couples.
-In Dhiffushi, it's all about fish.
-Specifically: tuna.
+Dhiffushi has the stunning white beaches and palm trees the Maldives are famous for.
+But on this island, you won’t find luxury resorts, golf courses, or honeymooning couples.
+In the Maldives, it’s all about fish.
+More specifically: tuna.

 none provided